newrelic/newrelic-ruby-agent/CONTRIBUTING.md

 additions only lead to minor version bumps.

-Please be aware that the maintainers of New Relic’s agents aim to have as much commonality of functionality across all language agents as makes sense, so are always working to reconcile language-specific changes against the cross-language community set of agreements.
+Please be aware that the maintainers of New Relic’s agents aim to have as much commonality of functionality across all language agents as makes sense, so we are always working to reconcile language-specific changes against the cross-language community set of agreements.